c85/Back-End-Development-Capstone/README.md

 	git checkout -b backend-rest
 	```

-	&gt; This will switch to the main branch, pull the latest changes, and create a new branch.
+	> This will switch to the main branch, pull the latest changes, and create a new branch.
 You will be asked to push all your changes to your GitHub repo and merge all code back into your main branch with a pull request.

 You can use the `git branch` command to see your current branch:
 ```bash